charkeyser/Climatology-Coursework-undergrad-/README.md

 # Climatology-Coursework-undergrad-
 The purpose of this repo is to hold code for undergraduate coursework in climatology for grading and reproduction purposes (mostly Python, probably).
-Most Python will be generated using Jupyter Notebook (.ipynb), and R will be from RStudio.
+Most Python will be generated using Jupyter Notebook (.ipynb), and any R will be from RStudio.

 # setup/use-
 "git clone https://github.com/charkeyser/Climatology-Coursework-undergrad-.git" OR "git remote add origin 'previous URL'"